 Client: Hampshire and Isle of Wight Wildlife Trust

-This is part of the Trust's empire of scattered fragments of land between North Warnborough and Hook.
+Bartley Heath is part of the Trust's empire of scattered fragments of land between North Warnborough and Hook.
 Until about 1870, North-east Hampshire was one of the least populated districts of Southern England, with a well-preserved ninth century landscape.
 The main part of Bartley Heath lies north-east of junction 5 of the M3.
 To the south-west is a smaller part, known prosaically as Bartley Heath South.
 The Wildlife Trust are now aiming to reintroduce grazing here.

 Meet at 10am at Cotmans Corner (This appears to be a local name, not found on a map).
 From the M3, junction 5 take the A287 south towards Odiham.
 As you turn onto the dual carriageway off junction 5 get into the outside lane and take the first right into Hook Road towards Greywell.
 After about 500 metres turn right onto a small track and follow it to the end.
 Look out for our yellow signs.